cemsbv/nuclei/docs/tree/examples/gef-model.rst

 Please note that you need a NUCLEI account to call one of our endpoints.
 You can sign up `here <https://crux-nuclei.com/sign-up>`__ to get your free access to `gef-model`!
+For this example we set the account information in our environment.
+If you are not confident to reproduce that `nuclei` will ask you to provide the credentials when calling the endpoint.

 Lets show you how to use `nuclei` and access the `gef-model` API.
-We use the :func:`nuclei.api_zoo.get_endpoints` function to get an overview of the different endpoints that are available of single API.
+We use the :func:`nuclei.api_zoo.get_endpoints` function to get an overview of the different endpoints that are available within `gef-model`.

 .. ipython:: python